With over 35 years’ experience in the biggest Formula 1 teams, we have the expertise to help you succeed

 Alex has a BEng from the University of Southampton.

-Lizzie has a background in marketing and business operations.
-She handles administrative matters, and client service, enabling the technical team to concentrate on providing best-in-class simulations.
+Lizzie hails from the media industry, having worked initially in sales, then business development, and later operational roles prior to joining Canopy.
+She handles administrative matters and client service, enabling the technical team to concentrate on providing best-in-class simulations.